- About this Document

 Figure 5: AI JVD Lab Clusters

-The backend devices included in the fabric on each cluster/stripe, and the connections between them, can be summarized as follows:
+The GPU Backend devices included in this fabric, and the connections between them, are summarized in the following table:

 ---|---|---|---|---|